exasol/dynamodb-virtual-schema/doc/exampleWithToTable.md

 }
 ```

-The Virtual Schema adapter automatically adds an foreign key to the table.
-In the example it adds
+The Virtual Schema adapter automatically adds a foreign key to the table.
+In the example above, it adds
  the column `BOOKS_ISBN` to the `BOOKS_TOPICS` table.
-It did pick the `ISBN` column, as we marked
+It did pick the `ISBN` column, because we marked
- it as key column.
+ it as a key column.